Alfred-Kang/GenericApparel/README.md

 ### Features Left to Implement

-## Design Process

 ## Technologies
 - Hypertext Markup Language (HTML)
   - This project uses HTML to design the layout and format of the website

 - Cascading Style Sheets (CSS)
-  - This project uses CSS to style the website/HTML elements
+  - This project uses CSS to style the website /HTML elements

 - Javascript
   - This project uses Javascript to create interactive elements for the website